axiomzen/eth-random/README.md

 ## Disclosure

-Given the distributed, decentralized nature of dapps, any full miner has the potential to know the output of random.
-Let it be known that this pseudo random generator is not perfect and may not be the best option for highly sensitive mathematical operations.
+Given the distributed, decentralized nature of dapps, any full miner has the ability to know and potential to influence the output of random.
+Let it be known that this pseudo random generator is not perfect and may not be the best option for highly sensitive applications.
 If you're in need of a highly secure alternative, it may be best to pursue an off-chain oracle.

 ## Statistics